sebasgranara/Attend-backend/README.md

  - Some label for events that already ocurred and are still at you collection or turn into a light gray gradient or mark it as "attended"

-This repository is the REST API for the [frontend repository XXX](link).
-It allows users to...
+This repository is the REST API for the [frontend repository](https://github.com/sebasgranara/Attend-frontend/).

 ### setup .env